Nova music festival massacre: Hamas assault

 The festival was one of the first targets of Hamas's surprise attack against Israel in the early morning hours of 7 October 2023.
 Israeli security services investigations have found it unlikely that Hamas had advance knowledge of the festival, citing, among other evidence, that the festival had been planned to run until 6 October and was only recently extended to 7 October.
 The massacre was carried out by the 1st and 3rd companies of Hamas's Nuseirat Battalion.
 Their original target was the city of Netivot, but after noticing the party they turned back and headed in its direction, where they committed the massacre.
-Afterwards, they again headed towards Netivot but after seeing an Israeli tank turned back again and joined the Nuseirat Battalion's 2nd company at kibbutz Be'eri in perpetrating the Be'eri massacre.
+Afterwards, they again headed towards Netivot.
+After seeing an Israeli tank, they turned back again and joined the Nuseirat Battalion's 2nd company at kibbutz Be'eri in perpetrating the Be'eri massacre.

 The attack opened with a rocket barrage starting at about 6:30 a.m. that provided cover for infiltration.
 A rocket siren sounded in the area.
 Militants blasted through the border fence in numerous locations and began infiltrating into Israel.
 Some of the Hamas gunmen who attacked the festival infiltrated Israel via motorized paragliders.

 At 6:35 a.m., the senior police commander on duty at the festival, Deputy Superintendent Nivi Ohana of the Ofakim police station, taking note of the unusually heavy rocket fire, decided to shut down the event and evacuate the partygoers.
 This decision is credited with saving hundreds of lives.
 Ohana also requested additional security and backup subsequently arrived, including a team from the Yasam riot control unit.
 Ohana and members of the production team called on the partygoers to disperse through loudspeakers.

 By 7:00 a.m., Ohana had left to defend his city, which was also under attack.
 Partygoers began fleeing as the police directed them to evacuate along Route 232.
-At 7:13 a.m., the Home Front Command officer at the Northern Brigade of the Gaza Division received an inaccurate update that some 90% of the partygoers had evacuated as well as that there were reports of gunfire, and passed it on.
+At 7:13 a.m., the Home Front Command officer at the Northern Brigade of the Gaza Division received an inaccurate update that some 90% of the partygoers had evacuated and that there were reports of gunfire, and passed it on.
 At this stage, the division wrongly understood that the party had largely dispersed.